Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version of October 7, 2022 for Windows (x64).
+   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version of November 9, 2022 for Windows (x64).

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of October 7, 2022.
+   ChakraCore was updated to version of November 9, 2022.

    =============
    DOCUMENTATION